-According to the OECD's database of objective measures assembled in 2001, the OECD countries with least restrictive regulation in order are: the United States, the United Kingdom, Canada, Ireland, and New Zealand and the five with the most restrictive regulation in order are: Portugal, Greece, Italy, Spain, and France.39 One of the most interesting findings of the OECD work is that the least regulated countries tended to show the greatest improvement in their rates of multifactor productivity growth over the 1990s compared to the 1980s.
+According to the OECD's database of objective measures assembled in 2001, the OECD countries with least restrictive regulation in order are: the United States, the United Kingdom, Canada, Ireland, and New Zealand and the five with the most restrictive regulation in order are: Portugal, Greece, Italy, Spain, and France.37 One of the most interesting findings of the OECD work is that the least regulated countries tended to show the greatest improvement in their rates of multifactor productivity growth over the 1990s compared to the 1980s.
 Those countries also tended to show both the largest increase in the number of new small and medium-sized firms and in the rate of investment in research and development in manufacturing.
 These factors are thought to be important in increasing the growth rate of productivity and per capita income.

 The major efforts to determine the effect of regulatory policies on economic performance described all use quite different indicators of regulatory quality and include different types of regulation, yet reach very similar conclusions.
 Guiseppe Nicoletti and Frederic Pryor examined three different indices of regulation, one objectively estimated and two based on subjective surveys of businessmen: one index examined only product markets, a second index examined both product and labor markets, and the final index includes financial and environmental regulations.
-The paper found statistically significant correlations among the three indices, despite the differences in coverage and methodologies.
-40 A second group of researchers, who have done work for the World Bank, also found a strong correlation between regulation of entry into markets and the regulation of labor.
-They attribute this to their finding that the legal origin of regulation explains regulatory style.
-As they put it ... "countries have regulatory styles that are pervasive across activities and shaped by the origin of their laws."41 Thus, countries with good records on entry regulation (which they point out includes some environmental regulation) also have good records on labor regulation.4 on the Costs and Benefits of Regulations and Unfunded Mandates on State, Local, and Tribal Entities, Office of Management and Budget.
+The paper found statistically significant correlations among the three indices, despite the differences in coverage and methodologies.38 A second group of researchers, who have done work for the World Bank, also found a strong correlation between regulation of entry into markets and the regulatory style.
+As they put it ... "countries have regulatory styles that are pervasive across activities and shaped by the origin of their laws."39 Thus, countries with good records on entry regulation (which they point out includes some environmental regulation) also have good records on labor regulation.